-This is a multi-agency protocol which aims to support decisions about appropriate responses to pressure ulcer care.
-It provides guidance for staff in all sectors who are concerned that a pressure ulcer may have arisen as a result of poor practice, abuse, neglect or act of omission and therefore have to decide whether to make a safeguarding referral into the Local Authority.
-A pathway and flow diagram outlining the key elements of the protocol can be found in Appendix 4.1 and 4.2.
+This is a multi-agency pathway which aims to support decisions about appropriate responses to pressure ulcer care.
+It provides guidance for staff in all sectors who are concerned that a pressure ulcer may have arisen as a result of poor practice, abuse, self-neglect, neglect or acts of omission and therefore must decide whether to raise a safeguarding concern to the Local Authority.
+A flow diagram outlining the key elements of the pathway can be found in Appendix 5.1.

-From a governance perspective, each organisation will be responsible for ensuring that the protocol is used appropriately and monitor and review the use of the protocol.
+From a governance perspective, each organisation will be responsible for ensuring that the pathway is used appropriately.

-Neglect is a form of abuse which involves the deliberate withholding OR unintentional failure to provide appropriate and adequate care and support where this has resulted in, or is highly likely to result in, significant preventable skin damage.
+In regard to pressure care neglect or acts of omission is a form of abuse which involved the deliberate withholding OR unintentional failure to provide appropriate and adequate care and support where this has resulted in, or is highly likely to result in, significant preventable pressure ulcers.

-Skin damage has a number of causes, some relating to the individual person, such as poor medical condition and others relating to external factors such as poor care, ineffective Multi-Disciplinary Team working, lack of appropriate resources, including equipment and staffing.
-It is recognised that not all skin damage can be prevented and therefore the risk factors in each case should be reviewed on an individual basis before a safeguarding referral is considered.
-All cases of actual or suspected neglect should be referred through the safeguarding procedures.
+Pressure ulcers have a number of causes, some relating to the individual person, such as refusal of care and/or equipment, poor medical condition and others relating to external factors such as poor care, ineffective Multi-Disciplinary Team working, lack of appropriate resources, including equipment and staffing.
+It is recognised that not all pressure ulcers can be prevented and therefore the risk factors in each case should be reviewed on an individual basis before raising a safeguarding concern is considered.

-Cases of single category 1 or 2 must be considered as requiring early intervention to prevent further damage.
-If there are concerns regarding poor practice, an appropriate escalation must be considered, i.e. raising a clinical incident.
+Cases of single category 1 or 2 pressure ulcers must be considered as requiring early intervention to prevent further damage.
+If there are concerns regarding poor practice, an appropriate must be considered, i.e. raising a clinical incident.

-- Significant damage i.e. category 3 or 4, unstageable ulceration or multiple category 2, and
+- Significant pressure damage i.e. category 3 or 4, unstageable ulceration, deep tissue injury or multiple category 2, and

 - There are reasonable grounds to suspect it was preventable, or